-In spite of the variety of communication channels such as internet and social media in a networked-business environment, where access to information is at your fingertips, the expanding Intergeo reflects the growth in the geospatial sector and demonstrates the importance of face to face communication, on site presentations and the (potentially)

-excellent interlink between trade fair and conference.
+In spite of the variety of communication channels such as the internet and social media in a networked, business environment, where access to information is at your fingertips, the expanding Intergeo reflects the growth in the geospatial sector and demonstrates the importance of face to face communication, on-site presentations and the excellent link between trade fair and conference.
 It should be noted that an increased programme in English would be a big plus.
-With all its unique characteristics, Intergeo 2017 provided a natural platform for showcases, live interaction, promotion of new products, networking between customers and technology producers, and extending global marketing and reselling networks.

-In addition to the main topic of digitalisation, Intergeo 2017 provided the backdrop for exhibiting solutions and presenting applications on a number of topics, including Smart Cities, BIM, Virtual Reality (VR), UAV and smart cartography.
+With all its unique characteristics, Intergeo provided a natural platform for showcases, live interaction, promotion of new products, networking between customers and technology producers, and extending global marketing and reselling networks.
+In addition to the main topic of digitalisation, Intergeo provided the backdrop to presenting applications on a number of topics, including Smart Cities, BIM, Virtual Reality (VR), UAV and smart cartography.

-Keynote Adresses and Leading Topics
+Keynote Addresses and Leading Topics

 In his keynote address at the plenary session, Klaus Vitt, State Secretary from the German Ministry of the Interior, broadly outlined the use of geospatial open data for public, urban and environmental protection in a digitalised society, placing particular emphasis on the privacy and protection of data.
-In his keynote speech, Dr Jürgen Dold, president, Hexagon Geosystems (see photo), described digitalisation by making an analogy with Paul Simon's song 'You Can Call Me Al', where he compared the two most well-known words and their misinterpreted meanings - 'digitising' and 'digitalisation' - with the misunderstandings in the song.
-He connected the concepts of creating a model of the real world in a digitAL frame to make better, intelligent decisions about the world and how digitALisation would contribute to the construction sector from the point of view of productivity and cost saving.
+In his keynote speech, Dr Jürgen Dold, president of Hexagon Geosystems, described digitalisation by making an analogy with Paul Simon's song 'You Can Call Me Al', where he compared two well-known words and their misinterpreted meanings - 'digitising' and 'digitalisation' - with the misunderstandings in the song.
+He connected the concepts of creating a model of the real world in a digitAL frame to make better, intelligent decisions about the world and how digitALisation would contribute to the construction sector by increasing productivity and cost saving.